-- 3.5.2 More bus and minibus services are available along Hennessy Road which is about 50m further away from the Site than Johnston Road. - 3.5.3 As discussed in Section 2.3, the proposed comprehensive residential development will also be accessible on foot from Kennedy Road through a stairway or lifts within HCII The Park.
+- 3.5.2 More bus and minibus services are available along Hennessy Road which is about 50m further away from the Site than Johnston Road. - 3.5.3 As discussed in Section 2.3, the proposed comprehensive residential development will also be accessible on foot from Kennedy Road through a stairway or lifts within the Park at Hopewell Hotel.
 However, there is only 1 minibus route available along Kennedy Road.